zabeandev/zabean/README.md

 # Zabean

-Zabean is a knowledge infrastructure layer for software engineering organizations.
-It instruments a codebase and produces structured, versioned, portable knowledge artifacts — ground truth packages that live independently of any existing tool and serve both human and machine consumers.
-The core principle is a clean separation between what can be known deterministically and what requires interpretation.
-Zabean builds the former first, completely, and honestly.
+Zabean is a dev tool for knowledge infrastructure.
+It creates a persistent knowledge layer for developers and coding agents alike to better understand a codebase.
+Inspired by the Datadog Agent model, a single install command drops a lightweight agent into any repository.
+The agent fires on every Git commit, capturing deterministic ground truth about what changed and why.
+Each knowledge artifact is structured, versioned, and locally saved.
+The result is a living knowledge layer that humans can read, AI agents can consume, and the whole team can trust.

 ---